 The University is asking a great deal of everyone at this time, and these measures will require an enormous effort on the part of faculty and staff across the institution.
 The University greatly appreciates the commitment and effort of everyone who will be involved in this unprecedented process.

-The University will remain open but there are other related issues to announce:
+The University will remain open but there are other related issues we would like to announce:

 - Residences will continue to operate until further notice.

-- Food services, student health services, and other student services will continue to be available.
+- Library services, food services, student health services, and other student services will continue to be available.

 - Until further notice, we will be cancelling or postponing all non-essential University events both on and off campus.

-We will continue to provide additional information on a regular basis and encourage the campus community to continue to visit the University of Windsor's COVID-19 website.
+We will continue to provide additional information on a regular basis and encourage the campus community to continue to visit our COVID-19 website.